Skip to content

 Many literature reviews feel disjointed because they were written in pieces and stitched together later.
 Instead of writing section by section without a plan, map out your structure first.
 Decide which themes, theories, or debates belong together and how they connect.

 We often see this issue come up in our private coaching sessions, where students have strong content but weak structure.
-Once they reorganise their material with a clear roadmap, the narrative suddenly feels smoother.
-The content was fine all along, it just needed better organisation.
+Once they reorganize their material with a clear roadmap, the narrative suddenly feels smoother.
+The content was fine all along, it just needed better organization.

 As you plan, question your sequencing.
 Should you introduce foundational theories before applied studies?
 Should historical developments come before current debates?
 The “right” order is the one that makes your research question easier to understand.